ivankdev-fullstack/pizza-react-ts-tailwind/README.md

-# Fast Pizza Restaurant App
+# Fast Pizza Delivery App

 Through this app tou choose and order pizzas you like and estimate its arrival time.